cemoody/simple_mf/README.md

 tensorboard --logdir runs
 ```

+Visit the tensorboard dashbaord by going to [localhost:6006](localhost:6006)

 ## 5. Run Jupyter Notebook locally.

 This will startup the Jupyter server and open up the available notebooks.
 Try running a few notebooks ahead of time to verify that your environment is setup and functioning well.